+Learning how to recycle your electricals starts with knowing where to go.
 There are loads of places that you can take your unwanted electricals for repair, reuse or recycling.

 From council recycling centres to libraries, a variety of local places will welcome your old electricals.
 Some councils even collect from your home.

 When you buy a new electrical item, check if the retailer or manufacturer will recycle your old electricals.
 More and more are offering this service.